IanVaughan/GiddyUp/roadmap.md

 - add call, control and status off, `vm-control`

-- server output log to file, not console

 - make it work for non-foreman servers

 - select project name and it cycle round the start/nothing/stop radios